Frances Tiafoe: Personal life

-Tiafoe is nicknamed "Big Foe" or simply "Foe."
-He made known his relationship with tennis player Ayan Broomfield in 2018.
+Tiafoe made known his relationship with former tennis player turned social media influencer Ayan Broomfield in 2018.

-Tiafoe's tennis idol growing up was Juan Martín del Potro, in part because the Argentine was the first pro to sign a tennis ball for him.
+His tennis idol growing up was Juan Martín del Potro, in part because the Argentine was the first pro to sign a tennis ball for him.
 The two first faced each other at Acapulco in 2017, with del Potro winning the match in a third-set tiebreak.
 Tiafoe picked up his first win over his idol at the 2018 Delray Beach Open en route to his first career ATP title.

 Tiafoe likes to watch and play basketball, and is a big fan of fellow Washington, D.C. area native Kevin Durant.
 He is also a fan of Washington area sports teams, including the Washington Spirit in the National Women's Soccer League, Washington Mystics in the Women's National Basketball Association, Washington Wizards in the National Basketball Association, Washington Commanders in the National Football League, and the Washington Capitals in the National Hockey League.

 Due to Tiafoe's connections to the Junior Tennis Champions Center (JTCC) in College Park, Maryland, and his childhood in Hyattsville, Maryland, many fans of the University of Maryland Terrapins are also fans of Tiafoe.
 Tiafoe is regularly covered by University of Maryland Media and Fan Sites.
-After Tiafoe defeated Rafael Nadal and reached the semifinals of the US Open in 2022, he attended a Maryland Terrapins Football game where he was honored for his accomplishments.
+After Tiafoe defeated Rafael Nadal and reached the semifinals of the US Open in 2022, he attended a Maryland Terrapins football game where he was honored for his accomplishments.
 Tiafoe also attends Maryland Terrapins Basketball games.
 Tiafoe has a long-term relationship with University of Maryland Football coach Mike Locksley, whom he met as a teenager, and has appeared on Locksley's podcast.

 Tiafoe has embraced his position both as one of the few players of color on the ATP Tour and as a potential role model to youngsters in general, saying, "That's one of my biggest motivations – to get more black people playing tennis...
 But I'm just trying to inspire everyone, doesn't matter what race... especially younger people."

 Tiafoe played in the 2023 NBA Celebrity All-Star Game.